OpenEnergyPlatform/oeplatform/docs/install/installation.md

 ## 2 Setup virtual environment

-If you are a windows user, we recommand you use conda because of the dependency on the `shapely` package
+If you are a windows user, we recommend you use conda because of the dependency on the `shapely` package

     conda env create -f environment.yml